oskar-cahuenas-globant/Java-Training-2024-Api-Inventory-Sample/README.md

 - Interface `com.globant.training.inventorysample.repository.ProductRepository` Defines a JPA repository for Product Entity with query or "magic methods" for lookup by entity field name.

+# Database initial Seeding
+Example of initial seeding with a CommandLineRunner for populating tables
+- Class `com.globant.training.inventorysample.runner.ProductSeeder` for populating `Products` table.